kborys/TodoManager/README.md

 ###### - Create new todos

+###### - Change status with drag-and-drop

 ## What is the goal?

 Create an Angular Kanban-style todo-list management applicaiton that utilizates my .NET WebApi.

 ## Technologies used:

-- Angular, RxJS
+- Angular, Angular Material CDK, RxJS
 - Bootstrap, ngBootstrap
-- .NET 6.0
+- .NET 6.0 WebAPI documented with SWAGGER
-- SWAGGER
+- JWT
 - Dapper
-- JWT
 - MSSQL

 ## How to run